1111-NCCU-bioinf/finalproject-group2/README.md

 ### results
 * Which part of the paper do you reproduce?
   * Heat maps of expression profiles of Or genes, Ir genes, and Obp genes.
-  * Cluster dendrogram with AU/BP values of Or genes, Ir genes, and Obp genes.(Boostrapped Tree)
+  * Cluster dendrogram with P values of Or genes, Ir genes, and Obp genes.(Boostrapped Tree)
 * Any improvement or change by your package?
   * using limma packeage instead of deseq2 (Change)